 Using bleach on weeds is an effective herbicide.
 Weeds will be killed by it, almost all small weeds are killed by bleach.
 Unlike larger or invasive ground plants like Ivy, Brambles and Knotweed, it won’t work on them.

-Bleach destroys weeds by seeping into the roots of weeds, you won’t be able to grow on soiled surfaces, and you’ll have to wait several months before your garden soil is ready to plant in.
+Bleach will destroy weeds by seeping into the roots of weeds, you won’t be able to grow on soiled surfaces, and you’ll have to wait several months before your garden soil is ready to plant in.